 Tamera, 13-17 March 1943

 Following the Sedjenane battle, the Foresters and other surviving units of 139 Brigade were attached to 1 Parachute Brigade, who had been assigned to the defence of the Djebel Abiod area, centred on Tamera Station.
 Between 13-17 March the 5th Foresters, still reforming after their losses, were thrown into two more bloody actions.
-Inevitably this led to heavy casualties, and the battalion was unable to hold its positions - but survived to fight another day.
+Inevitably this led to heavy casualties, and the battalion was ultimately unable to hold its positions - but survived to fight another day.

 Forces engaged at Tamera, March 1943